deargle-classes/msbx5500-spring-2020-project/report.md

 ### Model Evaluation

 #### CTU-13 scoring metrics and Confusion Matrix Non-Normalized (resampled data)
+Because of the large amount of resampling needed to be done, the model was not hypertuned and was not tested on a full size training set.
+The implications of this can be seen in the metrics, we don't have very high recall on our true positives.
+This makes creating a threshold for the api difficult, but at least gives some insight into how we can improve the model for a future project.

 <table align="center"><tr><td align="center" width="9999">
 <img src="/images/ctu-13cm2.PNG" align="center" height="300" width="300" alt="Project icon" >
 </td></tr></table>